 The University of Akron’s Zip To Industry program offers first-year science, technology, engineering, and math (STEM) majors opportunities to shadow upperclass UA students already on cooperative education and internship assignments.
 Funded by the National Science Foundation, this research-based program studies whether first-year students who participate in job-shadowing are more likely to continue with their STEM majors than first-year students who do not receive the intervention.

-Every year, selected first-year students complete up to ten different, four-hour company visits in which they are paired, one-to-one, with a UA co-op/intern students (shadowed employees) on assignment at regional employers.
+Every year, selected first-year students complete between four and eight different, four-hour company visits in which they are paired, one-to-one, with a UA co-op/intern students (shadowed employees) on assignment at regional employers.
 Through these shadowing experiences, first-year students discover what people employed in their areas of interest do on a typical workday, connect their UA coursework with real-world applications, and identify the skills they will need to succeed in STEM careers.

 Zip To Industry: A First-Year Corporate-STEM Connection Program is made possible by a grant from the National Science Foundation, award 1726464.
-The program is an initiative from the College of Engineering, the College of Applied Science and Technology, the Butchel College for Arts and Sciences, and the LeBron James Family Foundation College of Education.
+The program is an initiative from the College of Engineering, the College of Applied Science and Technology, the Butchel College for Arts and Sciences, the LeBron James Family Foundation College of Education, and Career Services.